Although the words "Wicca" and "Wiccan" are

 cheek is not their style.

 Wicca is unrelated to Satanism.
-It is a group of religious traditions: some
+It is a group of religious traditions.
+Some

 are highly structured, while most are eclectic.
 Many, perhaps most, Wiccans are

-They believe that they worship neither the Christian God nor the
+Wiccans believe that they worship neither the Christian God nor the

 Christian devil.
 They worship a Goddess and a God.
 Neither is at all